dartmouth-cs52/dartmouth-cs52.github.io/assignments/lab/redux-blog+auth/index.md

 router.post('/signup', UserController.signup);
 ```

-Both of these are POSTs so from our frontend we will need to pass them data.
+Both of these are POSTs, so from our frontend we will need to pass them data.

 🚀 What other routes should be we protect?
 For now let's use `requireAuth` to protect `createPost`, `updatePost`, and `deletePost`.
 As easy as:  `.post(requireAuth, Posts.createPost)`